History of Gibraltar

 The history of Gibraltar, a small peninsula on the southern Iberian coast near the entrance of the Mediterranean Sea, spans over 2,900 years.
-The peninsula has evolved from a place of reverence in ancient times into "one of the most densely fortified and fought-over places in Europe", as one historian has put it.
-Gibraltar's location has given it an outsized significance in the history of Europe and its fortified town, established in the Middle Ages, has hosted garrisons that sustained numerous sieges and battles over the centuries.
+The peninsula was a place of reverence in ancient times, and it later became "one of the most densely fortified and fought-over places in Europe", as one historian has put it.
+Gibraltar's location has given it an outsized role in the history of Europe.
+Its fortified town, established in the Middle Ages, has hosted garrisons that have fought in numerous sieges and battles over the centuries.
+The Rock of Gibraltar is a limestone monolith and fortress in Gibraltar that has held historical and military significance and has become a tourist attraction.

-Gibraltar was first inhabited over 50,000 years ago by Neanderthals and archaeological evidence suggests that Gibraltar may have been one of their last places of habitation before evidence of Neanderthal disappears around 25,000 years later.
-Gibraltar's recorded history began around 950 BC with the Phoenicians amongst the first to recognise and worship the genius loci of the place, followed by various evidence from the ancient Greeks, Egyptians, Carthaginians and Romans.
-There is also evidence of shrines built on the Rock of Gibraltar to Hercules.
-The Romans named the jutting protrusion of limestone Mons Calpe, the "Hollow Mountain", they regarded it as one of the twin Pillars of Hercules.
+Gibraltar was first inhabited over 50,000 years ago by Neanderthals.
+Gibraltar's recorded history began around 950 BC, with the Phoenicians among the first to recognise and worship the genius loci of the place.
+There is also evidence that shrines to Hercules were built on the Rock of Gibraltar.
+The Romans named the jutting protrusion of limestone Mons Calpe, the "Hollow Mountain"; they regarded it as one of the twin Pillars of Hercules.
 Gibraltar became part of the Visigothic Kingdom of Hispania following the collapse of the Roman Empire and came under Muslim Moorish rule in 711 AD.
 It was permanently settled for the first time by the Moors and was renamed Jebel Tariq – the Mount of Tariq, later corrupted into Gibraltar.
 The Christian Crown of Castile annexed it in 1309, lost it again to the Moors in 1333 and finally regained it in 1462.
+In 1350, King Alfonso XI and much of his Castilian Army suddenly died by the Black Death while besieging the castle; this event effectively delayed the retaking of Gibraltar for 141 years.
 Gibraltar became part of the unified Kingdom of Spain and remained under Spanish rule until 1704.
 It was captured during the War of the Spanish Succession by an Anglo-Dutch fleet in the name of Charles VI of Austria, the Habsburg contender to the Spanish throne.
-At the war's end, Spain ceded the territory to Britain under the terms of the Treaty of Utrecht of 1713.
+At the war's end, Spain ceded the territory to Britain under the terms of the 1713 Treaty of Utrecht.